 Being with like-minded professional artists is essential for your growth.

-Hanging out with the wrong people (artists or otherwise) is a terrible waste of your time and can only end in frustration.
-Take the time to find a good fit for your ambitions and don’t discount the value of online communities like my Art Career Success System.
+I also know that it’s easy to get stuck in the wrong group of artists–artists who don’t have similar goals to yours.
+This is a terrible waste of your time and can only end in frustration.
+Take the time to find a good fit for you and don’t discount online communities like my Art Biz Connection.

 As a full-time artist, you need to figure out where the money is going to come from.